 The success of the development program is largely determined by the development management that has been executed, starting from planning, implementation, evaluation, and follow-up of the evaluation.
 Once there is mismanagement in one of the stages of development will hamper the process of achieving the expected results.
-Therefore, the principles of prudence and precision are needed in the process of development management.
+Therefore, the principles of prudence 1 d precision are needed in the process of development management.
 But empirically, limitations in the development management process is still frequently encountered and became the main obstacle in achieving development goals.
 This is reflected in not achieving yet the success indicators of local and national development from year to year.
-One important aspect of development success indicators is how to improve competitiveness both on a national and regional scale.
+One important aspect of

+ICBLP 2019, February 13-14, Sidoarjo, Indonesia Copyright © 2019 EAI DOI 10.4108/eai.13-2-2019.2286193 development success indicators is how to improve competitiveness both on a national and regional scale.
 Competitiveness in this context is the ability of the government to develop the economic and social abilities of an area that can improve community welfare and able to face the dynamics demands of competition in the global era.